When it comes to your industrial marketing strategy, well-thought-out email marketing campaigns must be a part of your approach.

 3. You’re emailing too often.

 Yes, your contacts — all of whom should have opted in on their own accord — want to hear from you, but not all the time.
 Look at the frequency of your email blasts.
 If you’re emailing more than a few times a month, take it down a notch.
-Stay relevant, but give the readers space, and only email when you have seriously valuable information to share.
+Stay relevant, but give the readers space, and only email when you have seriously valuable and unique information to share.

 4. You have nothing new to offer.

+When creating industrial content, quality is crucial.
 If you have nothing new or relevant to offer to your readers, people will not continue to read your emails.
 Simple as that.
 Be creative with the information you’re sending out, and stay current.
 Keep abreast of new trends and keep readers informed of anything that may benefit them.
 We’re living in the age of the internet, so you have to be timely.
 Fresh content leads to fresh conversations.

 5. Your messages are way too long.

-Copy that is too long or flowery is just a click away from the trash.
+Email copy that is too long or flowery is just a click away from the trash.
 Keep your message to 200-250 words, at most, and offer information as succinctly and clearly as possible without sacrificing your brand personality.

 6. You don’t sound professional or reliable.

-7. Your emails are hard on the eyes.
+7. Your emails are hard on the eyes

 Strong copy is critical, but should always be complemented by a professional, easy-to-read look.
 Email formatting should be clean and modern to allow for quick, easy reading.
 And make sure your emails are mobile-friendly and optimized for all types of devices.
 This will help to engage readers whenever and wherever they browse their inboxes.